Android fat distribution

 Android fat distribution describes the distribution of human adipose tissue mainly around the trunk and upper body, in areas such as the abdomen, chest, shoulder and nape of the neck.
-This pattern may lead to an "apple”-shaped body or central obesity, and is more common in males than in females.
+This pattern may lead to a "triangle"-shaped body or central obesity, and is more common in males than in females.
 Thus, the android fat distribution of men is about 48.6%, which is 10.3% higher than that of premenopausal women.
 In other cases, an ovoid shape forms, which does not differentiate between men and women.
-Generally, during early adulthood, females tend to have a more peripheral fat distribution such that their fat is evenly distributed over their body.
+Generally, during early adulthood, females tend to have a more peripheral fat distribution, so that their fat is evenly distributed over their body.
 However, it has been found that as females age, bear children and approach menopause, this distribution shifts towards the android pattern of fat distribution, resulting in a 42.1% increase in android body fat distribution in postmenopausal women.
-This could potentially provide evolutionary advantages such as lowering a woman's center of gravity making her more stable when carrying offspring.
+This could potentially provide evolutionary advantages, such as lowering a woman's center of gravity, making her more stable when carrying offspring.

-Android fat distribution is contrasted with gynoid fat distribution, whereby fat around the hips, thighs, and bottom results in a “pear”-shaped body.
+Android fat distribution is contrasted with gynoid fat distribution, whereby fat around the hips, thighs, and bottom results in a "pear"-shaped body.

 Jean Vague, a physician from Marseilles, France, was one of the first individuals to bring to attention the increased risk of developing certain diseases (e.g., diabetes and gout) in individuals with an android distribution compared to a gynoid distribution.
 There are other health consequences beyond these, including psychological consequences.

 Biology

 Android fat is readily mobilized by deficits in energy balance.
-It is stored in different depots to gynoid fat.
+It is stored in different places from gynoid fat: android fat is stored in the upper body and can present a so-called "triangle-shaped" body, while gynoid fat is stored in the lower body and can result in a "pear-shaped" body.

-Android fat cells are mostly visceral - they are large, deposited deep under the skin and are highly metabolically active.
+Android fat cells are mostly visceral: they are large, are deposited deep under the skin and are highly metabolically active.
 The hormones they secrete have direct access to the liver.
 The presence of fat in the trunk and upper body in males is facilitated by testosterone.
-Testosterone circulation causes fat cells to deposit around the abdominal and gluteofemoral region, whereas in women oestrogen circulation leads to fat deposits around areas such as thighs, breasts and buttocks.
+Testosterone circulation causes fat cells to be deposited around the abdominal and gluteofemoral region, whereas in women oestrogen circulation leads to fat deposits around areas such as the thighs, the hips and the buttocks.
 Therefore, measuring a person's oestrogen to testosterone ratio can reveal their predicted gynoid to android fat distribution.
 Android fat develops as a back-up source of energy when the male body is experiencing an imbalance, whereas gynoid fat develops after puberty, in order to better prepare the body for supporting a potential infant.